-(a) Records examination directive.
-At the direction of the Electoral Board or a hearing officer, the parties may be directed to appear at an examination of computerbased voter registration records, or a "records examination."
-Notice of the date and time of the records examination shall be given to the parties no later than 7:00 p.m. on the day preceding the records examination.
-For these Rule 6 records examinations and any other hearings, procedures or in-person events, the parties are required to comply with all current directives and guidelines related to the ongoing coronavirus/COVID-19 pandemic, as instituted by the U.S. Centers for Disease Control and Prevention, the State of Illinois and its Department of Public Health, the health departments of the County of Cook and City of Chicago, and/or the Chicago Board of Election Commissioners.

-Purpose; Procedure.
-Employees and/or agents of the Chicago Board of Election (b) Commissioners, including forensic handwriting experts, are authorized to act as "records examiners" to conduct records examinations and shall, in an orderly and expeditious manner, search for and examine the computerized voter registration records of the Chicago Board of Election Commissioners and of other election authorities in the State of Illinois as needed.
+- (a) Records examination directive.
+At the direction of the Electoral Board or a hearing officer, the parties may be directed to appear at an examination of computer-based voter registration records, or a "records examination."
+Notice of the date and time of the records examination shall be given to the parties no later than 7:00 p.m. on the day preceding the records examination. - Purpose; Procedure.
+Employees and/or agents of the Chicago Board of Election Commissioners are authorized to act as "records examiners" to conduct records examinations and shall, in an orderly and expeditious manner, search for and examine the computerized voter registration records of the Chicago Board of Election Commissioners and of other election authorities in the State of Illinois as needed.
 Employees of the Cook County Clerk's office and of other election authorities in the State of Illinois are also designated as agents authorized to act as records examiners.
 Records examinations may be conducted utilizing computer-based registration data from the election authority's own system or systems, from the centralized statewide voter registration list created and maintained by the State Board of Elections ("IVRS"), or from other programs permitting access to such databases, including, but not limited to, the Joint Petition Project ("JPP") program created jointly by the Chicago Board of Election Commissioners and the Cook County Clerk.
 Such examinations shall be conducted in accordance with procedures established by the Board of Election Commissioners; if such procedures are in conflict with a specific provision of these Rules, these Rules shall govern.
 Records examiners shall, based upon their examination of such records, make and announce a finding as to whether certain objections in the objector's petition are sustained or overruled.
-The computerized voter registration records of the Chicago Board of Election Commissioners and/or of other election authorities, printouts of those records and the records examiners' findings as to whether the objections are sustained or overruled may be considered as evidence, pursuant to Rule 10, with respect to objections pertaining to the following issues:

-(i) Whether a signer of a petition sheet is a registered voter.

-(1) The failure to locate a computer-based voter registration record for the signer of a petition shall be presumptive evidence that the person is not a registered voter and any objection alleging that the person is not a registered voter shall be sustained.

-(2) Objections alleging that the signer is not a registered voter because the registration is described as "inactive" shall be overruled at the records examination.
+The computerized voter registration records of the Chicago Board of Election Commissioners and/or of other election authorities, printouts of those records and the records examiners' findings as to whether the objections are sustained or overruled may be considered as evidence, pursuant to Rule 10, with respect to objections pertaining to the following issues: - (i) Whether a signer of a petition sheet is a registered voter. - (1) The failure to locate a computer-based voter registration record for the signer of a petition shall be presumptive evidence that the person is not a registered voter and any objection alleging that the person is not a registered voter shall be sustained. - (2) Objections alleging that the signer is not a registered voter because the registration is described as "inactive" shall be overruled at the records examination.
 To sustain such an objection, the objector must prove at an evidentiary hearing conducted pursuant to Rule 8 hereof that the person who signed the petition no longer resides at the address shown, has died, has been incarcerated by reason of a conviction of a crime or otherwise lacks the requisite qualifications to be a registered voter in the political subdivision or district in question.